Volkswagen Golf Mk2

 The Volkswagen Golf Mk2 is a hatchback, the second generation of the Volkswagen Golf and the successor to the Volkswagen Golf Mk1.
-It was Volkswagen's highest volume seller from 1983 and ended in (German) production in late 1992, to be replaced by the Volkswagen Golf Mk3.
+It was Volkswagen's highest volume seller from 1983 and ended (German) production in late 1992, to be replaced by the Volkswagen Golf Mk3.
 The Mk2 was larger than the Mk1; its wheelbase grew slightly (+ 75 mm), as did exterior dimensions (length + 180 mm, width + 55 mm, height + 5 mm).
 Weight was up accordingly by about 120 kg.
 Exterior design, developed in-house by VW design director Schäfer, kept the general lines of its Giugiaro-designed predecessor, but was slightly more rounded.
 All told, about 6.3 million second-generation Golfs were built.